umairzahmed/tegcer/README.md

 ```
 @article{das2016prutor,
   title={Prutor: A system for tutoring CS1 and collecting student programs for analysis},
-  author={Das, Rajdeep and Ahmed, Umair Z and Karkare, Amey and Gulwani, Sumit},
+  author={Das, Rajdeep and Ahmed, Umair Z. and Karkare, Amey and Gulwani, Sumit},
   journal={arXiv preprint arXiv:1608.03828},
   year={2016}
 }